 Whether you’re at a lookout, enjoying some family fun on a beach, or lazing in the comfort of a high-rise apartment, there are many vantage points to see Humpback Whales from the Capricorn Coast.
 Pack your binoculars and your camera.
 We’re sharing some of the local’s land loving hots spots for watching whales.

-The views from the Wreck Point Lookout is arguably one of the best on the Capricorn Coast, but during whale watching season it is also one of the best spots to see whales.
-Only a short drive from Yeppoon town centre, this lookout has a newly upgraded viewing platform with a shaded roof making it a great place to settle in and look for the spray from whale’s blowholes.
+The view from the Wreck Point Lookout is arguably one of the best on the Capricorn Coast, but during whale watching season it is also one of the best spots to see whales.
+Only a short drive from Yeppoon town centre, a viewing platform with a shaded roof making it a great place to settle in and look for the spray from whale’s blowholes.

 2. Double Head, Rosslyn Bay